Next: , Previous: , Up: Configuración del sistema [Contents][Index]

 %base-packages)))

 When a package has more than one output it can be a challenge to refer to a specific output instead of just to the standard out output.
-For these situations one can use the specification->package+output procedure from the (gnu packages) module.
+For these situations one can use the specifications->packages procedure from the (gnu packages) module.
 For example:

 (use-modules (gnu packages))